Japanese invasion of Lingayen Gulf: Third task force

-Distant cover was provided by the IJN 3rd Fleet under Vice Admiral Ibo Takahashi and units of Vice Admiral Nobutake Kondo’s 2nd Fleet.
+Distant cover

-All three convoys arrived together at Lingayen Gulf on the night of 21 December.
+Distant cover was provided by the IJN 3rd Fleet under Vice Admiral Ibo Takahashi consisting of two heavy cruisers (Ashigara as flagship, Maya), one light cruiser (Kuma), and two destroyers (Asakaze, Matsukaze); which were later joined by units of Vice Admiral Nobutake Kondo’s 2nd Fleet.

 The landings

 The Takao convoy was scheduled to land at Agoo, a small village in La Union Province on the eastern shore of Lingayen Gulf beginning 0500 on 22 December.
 The Mako convoy was intended to start landing at 0550 hours at Caba, seven miles north of Agoo, and the Kamijima Detachment was to land at Bauang, seven miles north of Caba from 0730 hours.
 This was intended to give the IJA 14th Army a fifteen mile wide landing zone along the narrow coastal plain just north of the central plains of Luzon and protected from flanking counterattack from the east by the Cordillera Mountains.
 Once ashore, the troops were to move inland without consolidating the landing zone.
 The Kamijima Detachment in particular was to strike north to occupy San Fernando, and Baguio and to consolidate with the Vigan invasion force under Colonel Tanaka which was moving south along the coast.
 The remaining two forces were to press south past Rosario to secure the bank of the Agno River, the first major geographic obstacle on the road to Manila.

 However, the landing operations did not proceed smoothly as planned.
 Hampered by bad weather, the convoy overshot its target and anchored four miles further south than intended.
 Heavy seas made landing difficult and a number of landing craft were destroyed.
 Rather than the pinpoint landings planned, the Japanese forces found themselves spread apart over a wide area of the landing zone and unable to land the tanks and heavy equipment as planned.